Say Hello To Rich Push Notifications With Big Image Support

-The best thing is, this feature is available on Android too!
-Unlike email, web push notifications do not require any personal information or even email id from the subscriber.
-Once they opt in, you can send them a notification whenever something new gets published on your blog.
-See how SEO Hacker used push notifications to promote their latest posts and increase return visits.
+The best thing is, this feature is available on Android as well.
+Unlike email, web push notifications do not require any personal information or even an email address from the subscriber.
+Once they opt in, you can send them a notification whenever something new is published on your blog.
+See below how SEO Hacker used push notifications to promote their latest posts and increase return visits.

-Notifications have become a way readers connect with your brand.
-It carries your values to your audience, as Sam Dolnick of NYTimes puts it.
+Notifications have become a very common way for readers to interact with brands.
+It carries your content directly to your audience, as Sam Dolnick of NYTimes puts it.
 Be it breaking news or an editorial piece, notifications deliver them to your subscribers instantly.

-Photojournalism has given us many powerful images that moved the whole world.
-This is particularly why news websites should use the Big Image feature prudently.
+Photojournalism has given us many powerful images that have moved the world.
+This is particularly why news websites should use the Big Image feature.

-In this instance, the big image supports the main article that’s being shared.
-Clicking on the notification will lead to the article on the Turkish resistance.
-The CTA buttons below lets the subscriber explore ‘More News’ as well as provides an option to see and subscribe to an email newsletter.
+In this instance, the big image powerfully supports and communicates the article that’s being shared.
+Clicking on the notification will lead directly to the article on the Turkish resistance.
+The CTA buttons below let the subscriber explore ‘More News’ as well as provides an option to see and subscribe to an email newsletter.

-– News stories can be shocking or disturbing a lot of the times.
-So, make sure that the images you share do not make anyone uncomfortable and hit unsubscribe.
+– Make sure that the images you share do not make anyone uncomfortable and hit unsubscribe.

-– Now, something that’s important to everyone, not just news outlets, who is sending out rich notifications: The recommended dimensions of the image are 600 px by 400 px.
+– Keep within the formatting requirements.
+The recommended dimensions of the image are 600 px by 400 px.
 It shouldn’t exceed a size of 5MB.
 If the dimensions aren’t exactly 600×400, Chrome automatically provides a white margin for the image.

 Together with CTA buttons, the Big Image feature is the next step in the evolution of Chrome Notifications.
-If you are a VWO Engage user on a Business or Enterprise plan, this feature is at your disposal to wield and impress.
-Or if you want to give it a spin, you can sign up for a Free Trial right here.
+If you are a VWO Engage user on a Business or Enterprise plan, this feature is already at your disposal.
+If not, you can sign up for a Free Trial right here.